 Arrival and Collection of Children

-Reception doors open at 8.45am.
+Reception gates open at 8.35am.
 Each day, we have a morning activity and we encourage you to support your child with this when you arrive.
 If you need to speak to a member of staff, the morning is a good time to do this (although we are happy to set up meetings at different times for your convenience).

-Our school day starts at 8.55am.
+Following October Half Term, our school day will start at 8.45am.
 It is important that all children are in the class by this time so that our learning can begin promptly.

-The day ends at 3.25pm.
-Children are dropped off and collected directly from the classroom.
+The day ends at 3.15pm.
+Children are dropped off and collected in allocated areas on the school grounds (by class).

 Food and Drink

-As of September 2014, all Reception children will be entitled to a free school lunch every day.
+All Reception children are entitled to a free school lunch every day.
 Alternatively you are welcome to provide your child with a packed lunch from home.

 School dinners are cooked on the premises in our kitchen and meet the Government’s nutritional standards.
 They comply with dietary and religious requirements.
 Menus are sent out regularly.
 There is one displayed in the hall and on the outer kitchen door.
 Fresh drinking water is available to children at all times.